SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     - "#DI" is the "DESIGN TIME" schema and
     - "#OO" is a technical schema for the "Object Owner"

-    For each DT and RT user there will additional schema that only belong to this container context.
+    For each DT and RT user there will be additional schema that only belong to this container context.
 RT/DT users are created by building a new service or adding an additional "shared key".
     The DI schema contains also some views that contain information about the design time objects including their source and with m_jobs also information about the previous deployments.
 HDI does have a SQL interface and also a Node.js and Java API that developers can use.

-## Exercise 2.3 Initialize the Git Reprository
+## Exercise 2.3 Initialize the Git Repository

 1. The Git repository will be initialized now so that after subsequent steps it can be easily seen what changes have been made to the project.